 The Latrobe Valley location provides access to a skilled workforce and existing infrastructure.

 The LMG plant is expected to produce initially approximately 3,000 tonnes of magnesium metal per year.
 After successful commissioning this plant, the plant will be expanded to 40,000 tpa.

 In June 2016, LMG has signed a MoU with RWE Power AG to develop a 30,000 tpa magnesium plant using LMG Hydromet Process.

 LMG has identified one RWE Power brown coal mine near Cologne that it believes has the required MgO grade.
 Recent hydromet test completed concluded that the beneficiated fly ash produced from the RWE brown coal fly ash was suitable for the extraction of magnesium.

 The Cologne mine produces about 40 million wet tonnes of coal per annum.
-The three mines in the Latrobe Valley produce about 65 million wet tonnes per annum.
+The two mines operating in the Latrobe Valley produce about 45 million wet tonnes per annum.

 RWE Power AG is part of the RWE Group in Germany.
 The RWE Group is a top 20 company listed on the German Stock Exchange (DAX).
 RWE Power is one of the leading energy production and generation companies in Germany.
 It uses a broad energy mix of brown coal, hydro, natural gas fired power stations and wind farms.
 RWE Power is also a driver of innovation for brown coal fired power stations and CO2 avoidance.